 - Warehouse, incl. refrigerated, non-refrigerated, and distribution centers

 - Worship facilities

-The new update will also influence LEED O+M for existing buildings certifications, as Energy Star’s Portfolio Manager tool is used to benchmark and document energy performance.
+The new update will also influence LEED O+M for existing building certifications, as Energy Star’s Portfolio Manager tool is used to benchmark and document energy performance.

 Do you need to do an energy benchmark or are you planning on doing one to see how your building is performing and if improvements could reduce your energy bills?
 Reach out to Torsten Biernat (firstname.lastname@example.org) today for a conversation about your benchmarking and how Baumann can help you to comply with the benchmarking law.
 Torsten is happy to answer all your questions.